Super Rugby Aotearoa: Blues coach Leon MacDonald confirms Dan Carter comeback - report

 • Super Rugby Aotearoa set for June kick-off

-According to Radio New Zealand, MacDonald messaged the Blues team on Wednesday confirming the news.
+According to Radio New Zealand, Blues head coach Leon MacDonald messaged the team on Wednesday confirming the news.

 A media conference in Auckland later today will confirm the news, RNZ reports.

-38-year-old Carter was in fine touch in Japan during the last three seasons and his motives for potentially joining the Blues are said to be giving back to New Zealand rugby by sharing his knowledge and experience in the swansong of his career.
+Thirty-eight-year-old Carter was in fine touch in Japan during the past three seasons and his motives for potentially joining the Blues are said to be giving back to New Zealand rugby by sharing his knowledge and experience in the swansong of his career.

 Signing Carter, the dual World Cup winner and three-time world player of the year, as a replacement player would also only cost the Blues $1800 per week.